FreshPopcorn42/JustSomeScripts/README.md

 Thanks.

 ## NEW
-Get my installer.sh and pull all these projects from your commandline! installer.sh will be further improved soon... https://github.com/FreshPopcorn42/JustSomeScripts/blob/main/installer.sh
+Get my installer.sh and pull all these projects from your commandline! installer.sh will be debugged and further improved soon... https://github.com/FreshPopcorn42/JustSomeScripts/blob/main/installer.sh

 ### Firefox